Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 [^src_7360_5_2]: Source: RFC7360, Section 5.2 with modifications

 RADIUS/DTLS clients SHOULD use PMTU discovery {{!RFC6520}} to determine the PMTU between the client and server, prior to sending any RADIUS traffic.
-Once a DTLS session is established, a RADIUS/DTLS client SHOULD use DTLS Heartbeats {{RFC6520}} to determine connectivity between the two systems.
+Once a DTLS session is established, a RADIUS/DTLS client MAY use DTLS Heartbeats {{RFC6520}} to determine connectivity between the two systems.
-RADIUS/DTLS clients SHOULD also use the application-layer watchdog algorithm defined in {{RFC3539}} to determine server responsiveness.
+RADIUS/DTLS clients MUST also use the application-layer watchdog algorithm defined in {{RFC3539}} to determine server responsiveness.
-The Status-Server packet defined in {{RFC5997}} SHOULD be used as the "watchdog packet" in any application-layer watchdog algorithm.[^doublespec]{:jf}
+The Status-Server packet defined in {{RFC5997}} MUST be used as the "watchdog packet" in any application-layer watchdog algorithm.[^doublespec]{:jf}

 [^doublespec]: The Status-Server spec was already mentioned above.
 Maybe remove it from here?